thegrumpygator/GetDataProject/readme.md

 14. Merge/Join the activity_name data into the kept data table
 15. Rearrange the columns for clarity, "key/id" columns on the left.
 16. Relabel the measurement columns for ease of use with dplyr, tidyr, etc.
+17. Clean up several redundant intermediate variables
+18. Compute the tidy means dataset
+19. Include lines to write output files for the various tidy datasets (currently commented out).
+20. Print the tidy means dataset to the console

 Rationale
 ---------